-Part of what makes this world so beautiful and diverse is that every species has their own unique way of interacting with the world.
+Part of what makes this world so beautiful and diverse is that every species has its own unique way of interacting with the world.
 While I have not seen chipmunks go out of their way to help each other, I have observed enough to know that they will not sabotage another member’s efforts.
 They focus on getting what they need, not trying to take everything possible.
 They stay true to the nature of their being.
 Other animals from my experience, birds especially, will go even a step further and not only cooperate, but go out of their way to help each other.
 I find this behavior magnificent.
-There is a lesson in their helping too.
-Unlike humans who often help another for their own personal agenda (such as guilt, obligation, fame, etc), one can sense that these animals are doing it simply because they realize they are one.
+Unlike humans, who often help another for their own personal agenda (such as guilt, obligation, fame, etc), one can sense that these animals are doing it simply because they realize they are part of one system.
 In fact, many in the world have captured experiences far greater than mine where two different species, even ones that we call rivals or predator-prey, have interacted together in an altruistic way.
 So what about us?

 The Human Connection

 Nothing in nature takes more than it needs.